max-kuk/max-kuk.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Started work at <a href='https://www.uni-halle.de/'>Martin Luther University Halle-Wittenberg</a> as a Research Assistant in the <a href='https://www.umh.de/forschung/nachwuchsgruppen/nwg-schmid'> Digital Methods in Medicine </a> group.
+Started work at <a href='https://www.uni-halle.de/'>Martin Luther University Halle-Wittenberg</a> as a Research Associate in the <a href='https://www.umh.de/forschung/nachwuchsgruppen/nwg-schmid'> Digital Methods in Medicine </a> group.